kawu/earley-facile/README.md

 the 	<- det
 ```

-A CFG rule is defined using the `->` arrow, with the head specified on the
+CFG rules are defined using the `->` arrow, with the head specified on the
 left of the arrow and the body of the rule on its right.
 All non-terminals must start with upper-case letters, while terminals (POS tags)
 with lower-case letters.